Skip to content

 Triggers

-Event-based triggers are fired based on actor actions.
+Event-based triggers fire based on actor actions.
 For example, a trigger could be set up to fire when an actor logs in or logs out, or when an actor takes a specific action within a system or application with or without a specific time-frame or even a specific occurrence count.

-A Manufactory trigger consists of the following:
+A Manufactory trigger includes:

 For additional information about triggers, contact us